-Yale alumni vote each year to elect one new alumni fellow to the Yale Corporation, the university’s governing board.
+Yale alumni vote each year to elect one new alumni fellow to the Yale Corporation, the university’s board of trustees.

 The Yale Corporation

 The Yale Corporation, or board of trustees, is the university’s principal governing body.

 As fiduciaries, the trustees ensure that Yale’s academic and administrative leadership are guided by sound policies and practices and equipped with adequate resources to further Yale’s mission.
 In this work, they balance the needs of today’s faculty, students, alumni, and staff with those of future generations, and promote the well-being and excellence of the university.